 Mid Side is a continuation of the fabulous Camp Maas experience and has been created to recognize the progression of a child’s development.
 Activities represent this sensitivity, which allows elevated programming, such as: Derby Days, Tamarack Idol, multiple day camping trips, and Starry, Starry Ride – just to name a few.
 The 6th graders live in Levison and Charach Sheruth villages.
 The 7th graders live in Hermelin and Berman villages.

-This year, we are offering one Mini Camp for campers entering 6th grade (Mini B).
+We also offer one Mini Camp Session for campers entering 6th grade (Mini A).

 Senior Side: Entering 8th – 9th grades